myhro/docs-content/content/reference/login.md

 $ swarm login yourusername -p secretpassword
 ```

 To pass the username, but not the password as an argument, it's possible to use the following syntax.
-In this case you will be prompted only for the password:
+In this case you will be prompted for the password only:

 ```nohighlight
 $ swarm login yourusername